University of Oklahoma: Health-science programs

 Established in 1972 as a branch of the main Health Sciences Center campus in Oklahoma City, the OU School of Community Medicine, formerly the College of Medicine–Tulsa, has enabled the university to establish medical residencies and provide for expanded health care capabilities in the state.
 Between 1972 and 1999, OU's presence in Tulsa had grown but scattered.
 In 1999, a 60 acre site formerly owned by BP Amoco was sold to the university for $24 million (even though the property was appraised at $48 million).
 The site already featured a 370000 sqft building with offices, labs, and classrooms.
 The university purchased this property with the help of a $10 million gift from the Charles and Lynn Schusterman Family Foundation.
 The existing building was renamed the Schusterman Center.
 This historic, 60-acre property in the heart of Tulsa features original mid-century architecture surrounded by nearly 1,000 trees.
 New construction of the Schusterman Library and Schusterman Learning Center at OU-Tulsa has been designed in keeping with the original building style.

 In 2003, Tulsa voters approved the Vision 2025 plan for capital improvements to the Tulsa metro area.
 Included in this plan was $30 million for a new Research and Medical Clinic near the existing Schusterman Center.
 Construction on the new building, the OU Schusterman Clinic, was completed in June 2007.

 OU-Tulsa is also home to the OU School of Community Medicine.
-Created with the support of a $50 million donation from the George Kaiser Family Foundation, the school's mission is to improve the health status of all Oklahomans, particularly the urban and rural underserved.
+Created with the support of a $50 million donation from the George Kaiser Family Foundation, the school's mission is to improve the health of all Oklahomans, particularly the urban and rural underserved.

 The OU School of Community Medicine faculty comprises around 200 physicians representing a wide field of specialties.
 These doctors also form the OU Physicians medical practice group, which provides care to patients at some 25 clinic sites in the Tulsa area.
 The faculty's time is split among teaching medical students, supervising medical residents and providing patient care.